Startup Visa Countries: The Ultimate Entrepreneur Visa Guide in 2022

-If you’re looking for an international base to innovate your business, Netherlands can offer you good ground.
+If you’re looking for an international base to innovate your business, the Netherlands can offer you a good ground.
 The approved applicants are referred to the Startup Delta.
 This is a partnership between the government, accelerators, investment groups, and startups.
 These organizations guide and mentor the new startup founders in the Netherlands.
 Under this program, the founders have one year to launch their business with an extension potential of one year.

 - The applicant must prove that he has funds of at least €13,000 to support himself.

 - The entrepreneur and the facilitator should be registered in the Trade Register of the Chamber of Commerce and submit a guided step-by-step plan.